Nyholm/sf-bref-session-issue/README.md

 2. `yarn install` to get serverless
 3. `serverless deploy`
 4. Go the the URL in the output
-5. Login, go to /admin/one and /admin/two
+5. Try to Login
 6. Check CloudWatch for the logs

+You will see that you are successfully authenticated but the very next request fails and you are directed back to the login page.